 Four-year-old Yang Yang swims with a five-year-old beluga whale in a Qingdao aquarium.

-¶ 9:39 AM3 comments
+¶ 9:39 AM 3 comments

 Hilariously Bad Journalism